 ABUJA (Reuters) - A man armed with grenades and several rounds of ammunition was stopped as he tried to enter a government building in the capital Abuja where two ministers were giving a news conference on Monday, a government security officer said.

 "We arrested him with black bags containing three hand grenades and 37 live munitions.
-We snatched the bag from him at the gate as he was entering the compound at the gate," Akindele James, security officer in charge of the building, told Reuters.
+We snatched the bag from him at the gate as he was entering the compound," Akindele James, security officer in charge of the building, told Reuters.

 "We handed him over to police."

-Aviation Minister Stella Oduah and Youth Minister Bolaji Abdullahi were addressing journalists in the building when the man was seized.
+Aviation Minister Stella Oduah and Youth Minister Bolaji Abdullahi were talking to reporters in the building at the time.

-Radio House contains the information ministry and is also home to state radio and another government funded station called Voice of Nigeria.
-It is often used for government press conferences.
+Radio House is home to the Information Ministry, state radio and another government funded station called Voice of Nigeria.
+It is often used for government news conferences.

-(Reporting by Mike Oboh; Writing by Tim Cocks; Editing by Louise Ireland)
+(Reporting by Mike Oboh and Camillus Eboh; Writing by Tim Cocks; Editing by Diana Abdallah)